The best trail running socks 2023: for comfort on rough terrain

 Needs to be washed carefully (cold water only)

 Arguably, a toe sock is slightly less warm than a normal sock – just as gloves aren’t as warm as mittens – but the Nuwool fabric used in these trail running socks has excellent thermal properties.
 Other features include midweight padding cushions, and some arch support.
 The cuff is designed to stay firmly in place, keeping out dirt and debris from the trail.
-A large area of mesh across the forefoot allows air to your feet – it will be interesting to see how durable this element is, but we have run 50km-plus in them, washing them after each outing, and haven’t noticed any concerning issues yet.
+A large area of mesh across the forefoot allows air to the feet – it will be interesting to see how durable this element is, but we have run 50km-plus in them, washing them after each outing, and haven’t noticed any concerning issues yet.
 In fact, they seem extremely robust.

 Specifications